United States Department of State

 Couriers are responsible for the security of the Department of State’s Courier-accompanied diplomatic pouch operations worldwide.
 Diplomatic Courier duties may include the supervision of subordinate staff and the actual performance of some, or all, of the following functions:

-It is important that a Diplomatic Courier have the physical endurance to withstand the challenging physical stresses from working long hours, lack of sleep, extremes of heat or cold, and other discomforts.
-A Diplomatic Courier must have the physical strength to lift and move heavy items such as diplomatic pouches and crates that may be oversized and weigh as much as 70 lbs., or carry heavy equipment.
+It is important that a Diplomatic Courier has the physical endurance to withstand the challenging physical stresses from working long hours, lack of sleep, extremes of heat or cold, and other discomforts.
+A Diplomatic Courier must have the physical strength to lift and move heavy items such as diplomatic pouches and crates that may be oversized and weigh as much as 70 lbs or carry heavy equipment.